Off-site conversions

 • The off-site conversion authorization token

-• Your Analyze/Optimize Account ID (provided in the generated code snippet for the custom goal)
+• Your Analyze/Optimize Account ID (provided in the code snippet generated when creating the custom goal)

 Compliance considerations